Victorian hospitals targeted in ransomware cyber attack

-The Victorian government is investigating the scale of a ransomware attack on some of the state’s major regional hospitals that has forced healthcare providers to go offline.
+The Victorian government is investigating the scale of a ransomware attack by “sophisticated cyber criminals” on some of the state’s major regional hospitals that has forced healthcare providers to go offline.

-Hospitals in the Gippsland Health Alliance, in the state’s east, and South West Alliance of Rural Health were impacted by the attack.
+Hospitals in the Gippsland Health Alliance, in the state’s east, and South West Alliance of Rural Health were affected by the attack.

+The groups include operators of hospitals in Warrnambool, Colac, Geelong, Warragul, Sale, and Bairnsdale, as well as a host of services in smaller towns.

-“The cyber incident, which was uncovered on Monday, has blocked access to several systems by the infiltration of ransomware, including financial management,” a Department of Premier and Cabinet spokesperson said in a statement.
+“The cyber incident, which was uncovered on Monday, has blocked access to several systems by the infiltration of ransomware, including financial management,” a Department of Premier and Cabinet spokesperson said.

 The department said there was no suggestion that personal patient information had been accessed.

-The spokesperson said a “number of servers” across Victoria were impacted but investigations were still underway to determine the full extent of the attack.
+The department spokesperson said a “number of servers” across Victoria were affected.
+Investigations were still underway to determine the full extent of the attack.

 “Hospitals have isolated and disconnected a number of systems such as internet to quarantine the infection,” the spokesperson said.

-The department said the isolation had led to the shutdown of “some patient record, booking and management systems”.
+The department said the isolation had led to the shutdown of “some patient record, booking and management systems” and some hospitals had reverted to “manual systems” to maintain services.

 “The affected hospitals are now working on their bookings and scheduling to minimise impact on patients, but may need to reschedule some services where they don’t have computer access to patient histories, charts, images and other information.”